-Computing vital science is to everyday life social. on technological and economic levels.
+Computing Science is vital to everyday life on social, technological and economic levels.
 It shapes the world in which we live and its future.
-Computing is embedded in the world around us, from systems and devices in our homes to our places of work.
+Computing is embedded in the world around us, in systems and devices in our homes and our places of work.
 It has also changed the way we learn, relax, travel and communicate.

-Learning computing science will give you many benefits apart from learning about technology.
-You will learn valuable transferable work and life skills, such as being able to solve problems in a logical way, think creatively and handle information.
+Learning Computing Science has many benefits.
+You will learn valuable transferable work and life skills such as being able to solve problems in a logical way, think creatively and handle information.